Sesame Street Characters Front Ad Council’s Mental Health Push

 "We're proud to partner with Sesame Workshop to encourage moms to take care of their minds and seek support when they need it.
 And we know that this will help them take care of their little ones, too."

-The PSA is written by Sesame Street writer Christine Ferraro and directed by Matt Vogel, who puppeteers Kermit the Frog and other Sesame characters.
+Sesame Street writer Christine Ferraro wrote the PSA, and Matt Vogel, who puppeteers Kermit the Frog and other Sesame characters, directed it.

-The short film starts with Baby Elmo and Cookie Monster's mothers expressing their woes with motherhood
+The short film opens with Baby Elmo and Cookie Monster's mothers expressing their struggles with motherhood.

 "It can feel a bit overwhelming," Cookie Monster's mom says, as she struggles with feeding her child.